unremarkablegames/unremarkablegames.github.io/index.md

 ---

 ## Current Project: Neon Labyrinth
+**Neon Labyrinth** is a single-player arcade puzzle game with a dark twist, featuring a stylized synthwave aesthetic and movement mechanics reminiscent of Tomb of the Mask.

 ![Neon Labyrinth Title Tile](/assets/img/neon_labyrinth_title.png)

 - **Phase**: Pre-production
 - **Next Phase**: Entering production in late Q4 of 2024
 - **Launch**: